Board of Trustees

 WILL FOX

-Will and his wife Carolyn have three children, two of whom are at TMS.
+Will and his wife Carolyn have three children, two of whom are former TMS students.
 Their family splits their time between Telluride and a ranch in Norwood with many animals.
 Will is a Partner at Partners Capital Investment Group, working with endowments, foundations, and individuals on their investment programs.
 He holds a BA from the University of Pennsylvania and an MBA from Wharton.
 He enjoys all things outdoors, supports various environmental and land preservation causes, and has a passion for dirt bikes and vintage Datsuns.

 JESSICA GOLDBERG